RateYourGov/RateYourGovApp/README.md

 _**Potential Functionality to be Considered for future releases (in no particular order):**_
 - Add system maintenance service application and API functionality as well as [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) to perform system maintenance, check for spam comments, send notification emails, etc.
+- Create the functionality for users to change their email address.
 - Add functionality to allow for individual or digest email notification to users on comment replies or mentions dependent on user preferences
 - Add calendar and allow users based in the same country as the server to schedule events
 - Allow for creation and publication of Blog Posts/Newsletters/Articles